differentiate from the deployment files version: 2 # called before Composer runs, so dependencies/libraries not guaranteed to be in place (must be a single PHP script) pre: my-script.php arg1 arg2 arg3 # optional Composer settings composer: # Per default dist is preferred prefer-source: false # Reso

 fortrabbit.yml is an optional helper to support your habits.
 With the deployment file version you can add post- or pre-deploy scripts and control how Composer behaves.

 fortrabbit.yml in the App's root folder of your project and include it into Git.
 After each push, the friendly fortrabbit bots will look for the file and parse it if existent.

-# differentiate from the deployment files version: 2 # called before Composer runs, so dependencies/libraries not guaranteed to be in place (must be a single PHP script) pre: my-script.php arg1 arg2 arg3 # optional Composer settings composer: # Per default dist is preferred prefer-source: false # Resolves to the --no-dev parameter, default is true no-dev: false # Resolves to the --no-plugins parameter, default is false no-plugins: false # Resolves to the --no-scripts parameter, default is false no-scripts: false # called after Composer runs (must be a single PHP script) post: my-script.php arg1 arg2 arg3 # list of sustained folders in ~/htdocs.
+# differentiate from the deployment files version: 2 # called before Composer runs, so dependencies/libraries not guaranteed to be in place (must be a single PHP script) pre: my-script.php arg1 arg2 arg3 # optional Composer settings composer: # Per default dist is preferred prefer-source: false # Resolves to the --no-dev parameter, default is false no-dev: false # Resolves to the --no-plugins parameter, default is false no-plugins: false # Resolves to the --no-scripts parameter, default is false no-scripts: false # called after Composer runs (must be a single PHP script) post: my-script.php arg1 arg2 arg3 # list of sustained folders in ~/htdocs.
 If not given, then it defaults to the "vendor" folder sustained: - vendor

 A minimal example¶